A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification: The equivalence between the random Brouwer fixed point theorem and random Borsuk theorem

-Proposition \ref{prop.6.1} below shows that Theorem \ref{thm.Brouwer} is equivalent to a special case of it, namely random Brouwer fixed point theorem for random closed balls, which will provide much convenience for our research into random Borsuk theorem.
+Proposition \ref{prop.6.1} below shows that Theorem \ref{thm.Brouwer} is equivalent to a special case of it, namely, random Brouwer fixed point theorem for random closed balls, which will provide much convenience for our research into the random version of the classical Borsuk theorem.